Rays vs. Twins Player Props Betting Odds

 - Live Stream: Watch the MLB on Fubo!

-- The Rays will hand the ball to Tyler Glasnow (8-5) for his 18th start of the season.
+- Joe Ryan (10-9) will take to the mound for the Twins and make his 26th start of the season.

 |Opponent